jacktangsy/jacktangsy.github.io/_pages/research.md

 <span style="color:red">Please note that I frequently update this document as I am always learning something new.</span>

-I was a visiting undergraduate under the supervision of Professor <a href="https://yangchenfunstatistics.github.io/yangchen.github.io//" target="_blank">Yang Chen</a> (Assistant Professor, Department of Statistics, University of Michigan), who provided invaluable guidance and taught me a lot about conducting research.
+I was a visiting undergraduate under the supervision of Assistant Professor <a href="https://yangchenfunstatistics.github.io/yangchen.github.io//" target="_blank">Yang Chen</a> (Department of Statistics, University of Michigan), who provided invaluable guidance and taught me a lot about conducting research.

 Suggestions/Lessons for Conducting Research
 ====